hazelweakly/hazelweakly.me/src/blog/home-baked-abstractions-store-bought-implementations.md

 The company context was:

 - Culturally
-  - Individual autonomy was prioritized over over realized productivity.
+  - Individual autonomy was prioritized over over realised productivity.
   - There was a hero culture and employees who shoved things through and got it done while burning out doing 80+ hour weeks were idolized.
   - The shared understanding of the product among leadership was "this should be a very simple piece of software, all of our complexity is in the sales and in hitting a critical point for network effects to kick in."
 - Strategically